collegeman/sharepress/readme.txt

 * Fixed: Major bug in setup process, prevented establishing API key and app secret in the database.

 = 2.0.3 =
-* Fixed: Featured Image feature of Sharepress was not working unless the activate Theme supported post-thumbnails.
+* Fixed: Featured Image feature of SharePress was not working unless the activate Theme supported post-thumbnails.

 = 2.0.2 =
-* Fixed: Activating Sharepress when the active theme did not use add_theme_support('post-thumbnails') would result in error messages being displayed in the Media management tool and other places
+* Fixed: Activating SharePress when the active theme did not use add_theme_support('post-thumbnails') would result in error messages being displayed in the Media management tool and other places

 = 2.0.1 =
 * Fixed: cron job is working again